Scope of International Marketing Meaning, Definition and Nature

 1) Determining the needs and wants of customers in international markets,

-2) Making marketing mix decisions related to product, pricing, distribution, and communication while keeping in view the diverse consumer and, market behaviour across different countries on the one hand and firms’ goals towards globalization on the other hand.
+2) Making marketing mix decisions related to product, pricing, distribution, and communication while keeping in view the diverse consumer and market behaviour across different countries on the one hand and firms’ goals towards globalization on the other hand.

 4) Making decisions given the dynamic international marketing environment.

-International marketing refers to the execution performance of business activities that direct the flow of goods and services to people in multiple countries.
+International marketing refers to the execution performance of business activities that direct the flow of goods and services to people in multiple nations.
 It is different from domestic marketing in as much as it involves cross-border transactions, which entail different markets and consumers with varying needs, wants, and behavioural characteristics.

 Related Article: Modes of Entry into International Business